Top 10 Photography Tips (Helping You Take Amazing Pictures Today!)

 3. Use a Polarising Filter

 Polarising filters do a couple of things.
-If you only have one filter, this should be it.
+If you only have one filter, then this should be it.
 Firstly, they make colours richer.
 Secondly, they reduce reflections.
 They also reduce the amount of light getting into the lens.
 Learning how to use your polarising filter to give your photos extra punch and reduce editing is worth it in the long run.
 More about Using a Polarising Filter

 4. Correct Exposure